greghendershott/racket-mode/README.md

 # Racket mode for GNU Emacs

-This is a major mode for editing [Racket] source files, as well as an inferior mode for running Racket.
+This is a major mode for editing [Racket] source files, as well as an "inferior" mode for running Racket.

 - Focus on Racket.
   - Mode line and menu say `Racket`.